devkral/django-fast-ratelimit/README.md

 -   `RATELIMIT_DEFAULT_CACHE`: default cache to use, defaults to "default" and can be overridden by cache parameter
 -   `RATELIMIT_TRUSTED_PROXIES`: "all" for allowing all ip addresses to provide forward informations, or an iterable with proxy ips (will be transformed to a set).
 Note there is a special ip: "unix" for unix sockets.
 Default: ["unix"]
     Used headers are: `Forwarded`, `X-Forwarded-For`

-## TODO:

--   add documentation and tests for RESET_EPOCH and epoch and reset methods